Want to opt-out or opt-up now?

 This did not turn out to be correct.
 In reality with monthly utility reconciliation charges, the PCEA rate has sometimes been slightly higher than that of PSE&G’s published rate.

 One local PCEA supporter chided Township officials for being concerned about costs by saying “…because that’s all I ever hear here is how much and how much and how much,” at a September 2019 meeting.
 At that same meeting the supporter said, “We can expect somewhere between 12 and 15 percent of folks to opt out.
 Might be a little more, might be a little less, but it’s not going to be 70 percent based on all the experience, all the energy aggregation in the country and in New Jersey in the last 16 years.”
 This also did not turn out to be true.
-As of November 2020, more than half of all households in the Township have opted out of PCEA.
+As of May 2021, nearly two-thirds of all households in the Township have opted out of PCEA.

 Piscataway residents have three options:

 - Do nothing and have been automatically enrolled in the energy aggregation program for which you will pay for 31% of your energy content to come from renewable sources.

 - Opt-out of the energy aggregation program by returning the opt-out reply card included in the letter or opting out on the PCEA website and continue to pay for energy at standard PSE&G rates.
 To have never participated in PCEA, residents needed to have opted out by May 11, 2020.
 Residents may still opt-out but will have been enrolled in PCEA for a certain amount of time and will pay for their energy under PCEA rates for that time.